-International: The decline in net sales in our International business unit for the three months ended July 28, 2012 compared to the same period one year ago is the result of a lower backlog at the beginning of the first quarter of fiscal 2013 compared to the same period one year ago.
-This lower backlog resulted from a lower level of orders in the fourth quarter of fiscal 2012 compared to the fourth quarter of fiscal 2011 as well as a large contract for an arena in Mexico in excess of \$10 million that was included in backlog at the beginning of fiscal 2012.
-There were a number of orders that were delayed in booking in the fourth quarter of fiscal 2012 that ultimately got booked in the first quarter of fiscal 2013, which led to a much higher level of orders in the first quarter of fiscal 2013 as compared to the same period one year ago.
-Based on our current pipeline of opportunities in this business unit and the volume of orders booked in the first quarter of fiscal 2013, we believe that net sales will rise in fiscal 2013 versus fiscal 2012 for this business unit.
+International: The increase in net sales in our International business unit for the three months ended October 27, 2012 compared to the same period one year ago is the result of a significant increase in orders booked during the first and second quarters of fiscal 2013 compared to the same period of the previous year.
+There were a number of orders that were delayed in booking in the fourth quarter of fiscal 2012 that ultimately booked in the first quarter of fiscal 2013, which led to a higher level of sales during the first half of fiscal 2013.